The site at 3850 South Oyster School road has always played an important role as an education facility and community gathering place.

 In 2015, a volunteer group of local citizens formed ” Saltair Community Society” a Not-for-Profit Corporation designated to operate and lease the facility from Cowichan Valley Regional District for the benefit of Saltair and area residents.

-Today, 2019 – 70 years later, the Mount Brenton School building has been revived as the Saltair Community Centre.
+Today, the Mount Brenton School building has been revived as the Saltair Community Centre.
 Much needed improvements have extended the life of the structure and once again it is being utilized as a community hub for social, educational, recreation and cultural activities.

-Information of this historical account has been gathered from old newspaper files, local government, archives in Victoria, Chemainus Museum, local family memories, history, attics, basements, records and letters etc.
+*Information of this historical account has been gathered from old newspaper files, local government, archives in Victoria, Chemainus Museum, local family memories, history, attics, basements, records, photos, and letters etc.